Wopee-io-DEV/cypress-template/README.md

-# Playwright tests template repo
+# Cypress tests template repo

 ## A) Run in the cloud using GitHub Actions